 Let’s take a look at each of these in a little more detail.

 You might have a loose idea that you want to start tracking your customers’ experience.
 But before you launch a Net Promoter System and start firing out surveys, you’ll need to firm up your “why.”

 Why now?
 And what’s your goal?
 If you don’t have this formalized and understood, you could end up trying to solve too many objectives simultaneously.
-This matters, because using NPS to improve customer service is a lot different to using it to drive customer retention, for example.
+This matters, because using NPS to improve customer service is a lot different from using it to drive customer retention, for example.